 - 9. Most mail houses require that you pay postage up front.
 This is because there should never be any mark up on postage and mail houses will not cover this cost for you in advance of the invoicing process.
 So, as soon as the piece is designed, as about mailing costs and be sure to get a check to your printer/mail house quickly so that this does not delay the mailing.
 If you want to verify that you are being charged the proper amount for postage, you can request a copy of the 3602 form for your mailing.
 This is the form that is filed with the post office for every job that a mail house sends out.

-In conclusion, it is strongly recommended that you create a timeline as part of your direct mail service process.
+In conclusion, it is strongly recommended that you create a timeline as part of your company direct mail services process.
 As you have read, there are many factors to consider, including the right print and mail house for your needs.
 Find someone who will be your “expert” and who you can trust.
 They should be willing to walk you through the process, asking productive questions and making suggestions along the way.
 I hope these steps save you time and money.
 Good luck!

 United Graphics and Mailing Group offers a full spectrum of printing services for all of your editorial, marketing, and promotional needs.
 We can help you with the best mailing list for your business.
 If you would like to get started on buying the perfect mailing list today, you can contact us at any time.